 Do not simply think of buying and using an expired domain just based on the above two criteria.
 Instead, you should primarily search for expired domains that are already in your niche.
 This is important because it is something you already know and understand.
 Additionally, you want the backlinks to be relevant to your site.
 This is the end goal, so you should avoid “snatching an expired domain” if it makes you work harder, thus defeating the overall purpose.

 Along these same lines, if you purchase a domain that is already in your niche, you have a built-in audience.
 The site was already generating traffic for the same type of information your site will provide.
-You will likely have people visit your site that used the expired domain, and you can make them your customer.
+You will likely have people visit your site that used the expired domain, and you can make them your customers.

 5. Make Connections